The 10-Year Play: Compound Small and Build $1M Revenue for $100K–$125K Operators

 Across 47 businesses studied that scaled from $100K to $800K+ monthly, 76% used a patient compound path.

-Average timeline: 8.3 years.
+Average timeline: 8.3 years

-Success rate: 82%.
+Success rate: 82%

-The 24% who chased aggressive scale?
+The 24% who chased aggressive scale had a very different outcome.

-Average timeline: 3.1 years (before failure or plateau).
+Average timeline: 3.1 years (before failure or plateau)

-Success rate: 19%.
+Success rate: 19%

-Move 1: Set Your 10-Year Target
+Move 1: How To Set A Concrete 10-Year Revenue And Lifestyle Target

 Before you can compound, you need to know where you’re compounding toward.